tensorlayer/HyperPose/README.md

 ## Example

-We provide an example to showcase the performance of pose estimation achieved by HyperPose.
+We provide an example to show human pose estimation achieved by HyperPose.
 You need to install CUDA Toolkit 10+, TensorRT 7+, OpenCV 3.2+ and gFlags (cmake version), and enable C++ 17 support.
 Once the prerequisite are ready, run the following script:

 ```bash
 sudo apt -y install subversion curl